PhD, University of Chicago

 - The second project examines the impact of digital work and automation in the global south, from blockchain technology to ride-sharing apps, to inform debates on automation, computerisation and non-standard forms of work.
 Further information on this project is available here.

-- Ritual Capital: The rough and the cut in Angola’s diamond mines, under review.
+- Ritual Capital: The rough and the cut in Angola’s diamond mines, manuscript in progress.

 - The Anthropology of Transparency (edited volume), manuscript in progress.